inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

 ## CONNECT VIA PGADMIN
 PCLI is not the most convenient method to query the DB.
 It is great if you just want to check something quickly.
 For more extensive querying pgAdmin, a web-based GUI tool to interact with a Postgres database session, is more convenient.

 We will use the pgAdmin Docker image to create a container running pgAdmin.
 Postgres will run in one container and pgAdmin will run in a second container.
-We will also need to set up a network to connect the two containers.
+Since the containers are independent, we will need to set up a network to connect them.

 ```python
 # CREATE A NETWORK